MetOffice/CDDS/docs/operational_procedure/cmip6.md

 The request configuration file is constructed from information in the `rose-suite.info` files within each suite.

 !!! important
-    The `rose-suite.info` file contains incorrect information this will be propagated through CDDS.
+    If the `rose-suite.info` file contains incorrect information, this will be propagated through CDDS.
 As such it is critically important that the information in these files is correct

 To construct the request configuration file take the following steps